Parlevliet & van der Plas: Spread of operations

 The firm regularly enters into other fisheries through acquisitions.

 Regular acquisitions with partners make the spread of the company extensive, across different fisheries in the world.

 Criticisms

 In 2013, Greenpeace lodged a legal complaint against Parlevliet & van der Plas for the alleged dumping of 1.5 million kg of fish into the ocean.
+Allegations of Greenpeace have been withdrawn after the key witness turned out to have given a false statement.

 In 2012 and 2015 the firm introduced Super trawlers into Australian waters, utilising the Tasmanian firm Seafish Tasmania.
 The presence of the trawlers in Australian waters provoked widespread criticism of Seafish Tasmania, and Parlevliet & van der Plas.